Exact phylodynamic likelihood via structured Markov genealogy processes: Mathematical preliminaries

 \subsection{Notation}

-Throughout the paper, we will adopt the convention that a bold-face symbol (\eg $\Xr$), denotes a random element.
+Throughout the paper, we will adopt the convention that a boldface symbol (\eg $\Xr$), denotes a random element.
 We will be concerned with a variety of stochastic processes, in both discrete and continuous time.
 In both cases, we will use a subscript to indicate the time parameter: \eg $\Xr_t$ or $\Gr_k$, where $t$ takes values in the non-negative reals $\Rp$ and $k$ in the non-negative integers $\Zp$.
 In the case of continuous-time processes, we will find ourselves needing to refer to their left- or right-limits.
-Accordingly, if $\Phir_t$ is any random process, let
+Accordingly, if $\Phir_t$ is any process (random or not), let